nickfargo/state/README.md

 Person::state()                    # >>> State ''
 ```

-When an accessor method (`person.state()`) is called, it first checks the context object (`person`) to ensure that it has its own accessor method.
-If it doesn’t, and is instead attempting to inherit `state` from a prototype, then an empty state implementation is created for the inheritor, which in turn generates a corresponding new accessor method (`person.state()`), to which the original call is then forwarded.
+When an accessor method (`person.state`) is called, it first checks the context object (`person`) to ensure that it has its own accessor method.
+If it does not, and is instead attempting to inherit the accessor (`state`) of a prototype, then an empty state implementation is automatically created for the inheritor, which in turn generates a corresponding new accessor method (`person.state`), to which the original call is then forwarded.

-Even though the inheritor’s state implementation is empty, it inherits all the methods, data, events, etc. of the prototype’s states, which it identifies as its **protostates**.
-The inheritor may adopt a protostate as its current state just as it would with a state of its own, in which case a temporary **virtual state** is created within the state implementation of the inheritor, as a stand-in for the protostate.
-Virtual states exist only so long as they are active; once the object transitions elsewhere, any previously active virtual states are automatically destroyed.
+Even though the inheritor’s new state implementation is empty, it inherits all the methods, data, events, etc. of the prototype’s states, which it identifies as its **protostates**.
+The inheritor may adopt a protostate as its current state just as it would with a state of its own.
+In this case a temporary **virtual state** is created within the state implementation of the inheritor, as a stand-in for the protostate.
+Virtual states exist only so long as they are active; once the object transitions elsewhere, any virtual states consequently rendered inactive are automatically destroyed.

 This system of protostates and virtual states allows an object’s state implementation to benefit from the prototypal reuse patterns of JavaScript without the states themselves having to maintain any direct prototypal relationship with each other.